Podilskyi Bridge: History

 In 2009, the assembly of an arch on the bridge from Rybalskyi to Trukhaniv started, alongside it the piers for a bridge from Podil were built.
-On the Rybalskyi Peninsula, the construction of the exit to the Naberezhno-Rybalska Road also began.
-There was a plan to build a skyscraper on it, but later it was scrapped.
+On the Rybalskyi Peninsula, the construction of the exit to the Naberezhno-Rybalska Street also began.
+There was a plan to build a skyscraper inside the interchange as a part of Kyiv City office center that had to be built on the shipbuilding plant location, but due to the financial situation the project was scrapped.
 The planned opening of the bridge was moved back to 2011.